 A former megachurch pastor leaves religion behind to rid himself of the exclusivity created by its dogmas in order to open himself up to learn from the lives, stories, and experiences of everyone else.
 To prove we are more alike than we think and we can all get along no matter what we believe.

 As a young child, my mom would catch me perched on top of the backyard fence, looking to the sky, moving my lips.
 When asked what I was doing up there I responded, "Talking to Jesus."

 Was I nuts?
 Yes.
 Was it real to me?
 Yes.
 Is it still real to me now?
-Yes, although I sometimes doubt just about as much as anybody.
+Somewhat, but in a way, you would have never imagined.